 I love it with Angela Liddon’s creamy (cashew) Caesar dressing and chickpea croutons.
 In fact, this recipe is a combination of her Pecan Parmesan recipes.
 She has the BEST recipes!

-- 1 cup raw pecans (I get them at Trader Joes)
+- 1 cup raw pecans (I get them at Trader Joes) or see tip below.

 - 1/1/2 – 2 tablespoons nutritional yeast (I also get this at Trader Joes)

 - ½ teaspoon garlic powder